 4] Turn off proxy server used for LAN

 If your computer was attacked by malware or adware, there is a chance that it has enabled this setting.
 Many adware enables it so that they can show advertisements in your browser.
 To verify that, follow these steps.

 Open Internet Properties using the Search bar and switch to the Connections tab > LAN settings button.

 If Use a proxy server for your LAN option is tick marked, remove the tick, save your change, and try to open a website in Microsoft Edge browser.

 Many times a virus or adware can cause this issue.
 Therefore, you should scan your computer with a trustworthy antivirus.
 For example, Kaspersky, Bitdefender, etc. are the best free antivirus for Windows 10.
 You could use AdwCleaner and some browser hijackers removal tools as well.

 6] Reset Edge browser

-If only Microsoft Edge is not opening any site, there might be a problem in the internal files.
+If only Microsoft Edge is not opening any site, there might be a problem with the internal files.
 It happens if you install a buggy extension, visit unsecured websites, etc. The last option you have is to reset Microsoft Edge browser.
 This should resolve your problem.

 All the best!